samsmithnz/MermaidDotNet/README.md

     Flowchart flowchart = new(direction, nodes, links);
     string result = flowchart.CalculateFlowchart();
 ```

-The mermaid result is below - which can be inserted into markdown in GitHub ([blog announcement](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/))
+The resultant mermaid code is shown below - which can be inserted into markdown in GitHub ([blog announcement](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/))

 ```
 flowchart LR